 1) The Sunrise in Mt.
 Bromo.
 I will not say much except this: it is probably the best sunrise I have seen in my life, so far.
 This deserves a separate blog entry.

 selling Batik.
 I always trust my instinct.
 And in this case, I was saved twice.
 The first near Taman Sari, and the second in Malioboro.
 The second one was more interesting as it involved five people in concerted effort trying to lure me into buying overpriced Batik Art – the master, three students and the friendly vendor.

-While I was looking at souvenir items in a shop along Malioboro the friendly store attendant began asking where I came from, where I’ve been so far in Jogja and if I have heard of the Batik Art Exhibit which is now on its last day in a nearby building.
-I followed him upon hearing there will be a demonstration of the batik-making process.
-While there, he offered me hot tea and asked which pieces I liked most.
+While I was looking at souvenir items in a shop along Malioboro the friendly store attendant began asking where I came from, where I’ve been so far in Jogja and if I’ve heard of the Batik Art Exhibit which is on its last day in a nearby building.
+As soon as I entered the room, somebody offered me hot tea and asked which pieces I liked most.
 He informed me of the prices and said he would give me a ’last-day’ discount.
 I told him I don’t have money for Batik Art as it is not part of my travel plan (the same excuse I used in Taman Sari).At one point, he even suggested I use my ATM or Credit Card.
-Really?
-In my mind I was laughing.

-He got angry and raised his voice when I told him I’m already leaving.
+He got angry when I told him I’m already leaving.

-Truth is, the Batik paintings in this exhibit are really beautiful.
-There’s no way I could tell if they’re fake – but the hard selling technique is detestable.
+Truth is, the Batik paintings in this exhibit are beautiful.
+There’s no way I could tell if they’re fake – but the hard selling technique is not my cup of tea.

 They would start pushing the ‘bravest’ one to approach you and ask for photos; or sometimes they would say in chorus “mister, photo-photo please?”
-Well, who am I to say no? lol
+You’ve guessed it right, I said ‘yes’ each time.

 At one point, I also asked a group to use my phone (as proof of course!) – too bad, #4 happened.